 The Ndigo5G is a flash-ADC board for the acquisition of short pulses.
 It was specifically designed for time-of-flight applications like LIDAR or TOF mass spectrometry.
-Pulse arrival times can be measured with an accuracy down to 5 ps together with information on pulse shape such as area or amplitude.
+With this transient recorder, pulse arrival times can be measured with an accuracy of up to 5 ps together with information about pulse shapes such as area or amplitude.

 Extracted pulse data is streamed directly to the main memory at 800MB/s for the lowest latency and largest buffer size.